Skip to main content Skip to search Skip to main navigation

 Hello everyone!

-I'm starting to realize that regularly exploring topics in depth isn’t as easy as I thought, especially now that we’re in peak season!
+I'm starting to realize that exploring topics in depth on a regular basis isn’t as easy as I thought, especially now that we’re in peak season!
 However, here’s another topic, this time focusing on the various tasks to master and the exercises needed to achieve them.

 Now that the spring season and its series of World and European Championship qualifiers have come to an end, it’s time to start preparing for the next major competition.
 For most Hungarian sailors, this means gearing up for the Hungarian Championships (OB).
-I’ve written about calendar planning and peak periods in more detail in my previous post, here.
+I’ve written in more detail about calendar planning and peak in my previous post.

 Over the next few months, there might be more time for training, as the spring weekends are usually more packed with competitions than summer.
 Additionally, summer weekdays are more available for practice.

-Analyzing the experiences of the spring season can guide our preparation until Nationals.
-Generally, it’s worthwhile to develop boat-handling skills and practice certain strategic elements.
+Analyzing the experiences of the spring season can help guide our preparation for Nationals.
+In general, it’s worthwhile to focus on developing boat-handling skills refininf strategic elements.

-The Optimist sailing period can be divided into phases based on age.
+An optimist sailor's development can be divided age-based phases.
 Each phase has its specialties, focusing on what needs to be developed for the sailor to reach an international level.

 The phases: